EOPF-Sample-Service/xarray-eopf/docs/guide.md

 Parameters `**kwargs`:

 - `resolution`: Target resolution for all spatial data variables / bands.
+- `crs`: Coordinate reference system of the output dataset.
+If not provided, a mission-specific default CRS is used (see the respective mission sections below).
+- `bbox`: Bounding box `[west, south, east, north]` used for spatial subsetting;
+  coordinates must be in the same CRS as `crs`.
 - `interp_methods`: for upsampling / interpolating
   spatial data variables.
 Can be a single interpolation method for all variables or a dictionary mapping variable names or dtypes to interpolation method.
 Supported methods include:

     - `0` (nearest neighbor)
     - `1` (linear / bilinear)